Pierrot: Denmark

 In 1800, a troupe of Italian players led by Pasquale Casorti performed in Dyrehavsbakken.
 Casorti's son, Giuseppe (1749–1826), began appearing as Pierrot in pantomimes, which now had a formulaic plot structure.
 Pierrot is still a fixture at Bakken, at nearby Tivoli Gardens and Tivoli Friheden in Aarhus.

 Germany

-Ludwig Tieck's The Topsy-Turvy World (1798) is an early—and highly successful—example of the introduction of the commedia dell'arte characters into parodic metatheater.
-(Pierrot is a member of the audience watching the play.)
+Ludwig Tieck's The Topsy-Turvy World (1798) is an early—and highly successful—example of the introduction of the commedia dell'arte characters into parodic metatheater (Pierrot is a member of the audience watching the play).

 Spain

 The penetration of Pierrot and his companions of the commedia into Spain is documented in a painting by Goya, Itinerant Actors (1793).
 It foreshadows the work of such Spanish successors as Picasso and Fernand Pelez, both of whom also showed strong sympathy with the lives of traveling saltimbancos.

-Nineteenth century
+19th century

 Pantomime of Deburau at the Théâtre des Funambules

 The Théâtre des Funambules was a little theater licensed in its early years to present only mimed and acrobatic acts.
 It was the home, beginning in 1816, of Jean-Gaspard Deburau (1796–1846), the most famous Pierrot ever.
 He was immortalized by Jean-Louis Barrault in Marcel Carné's film Children of Paradise (1945).

 Deburau, from the year 1825, was the only actor at the Funambules to play Pierrot, and he did so in several types of pantomime: rustic, melodramatic, "realistic", and fantastic.
-His style, according to Louis Péricaud, formed "an enormous contrast with the exuberance, the superabundance of gestures, of leaps, that ... his predecessors had employed."
+His style, according to Louis Péricaud, formed "an enormous contrast with the exuberance, the superabundance of gestures, of leaps, that ... his predecessors had employed".
 He altered the costume: he dispensed with the frilled collaret, substituted a skullcap for a hat, and greatly increased the wide cut of both blouse and trousers.
-Deburau's Pierrot avoided the crude Pierrots—timid, sexless, lazy, and greedy— found in earlier pantomime.
+Deburau's Pierrot avoided the crude Pierrots—timid, sexless, lazy, and greedy—found in earlier pantomime.

-The Funambules Pierrot appealed to audiences in the faery-tale style which incorporoate the commedia types.
+The Funambules Pierrot appealed to audiences in the faery-tale style which incorporate the commedia types.
 The plot often hinged on Cassander's pursuit of Harlequin and Columbine, having to deal with a clever and ambiguous Pierrot.
 Deburau early—about 1828—caught the attention of the Romantics.
 In 1842, Théophile Gautier published a fake review of a "Shakespeare" pantomime he claimed to have seen at the Funambules.
-It placed Pierrot in the company of over-reachers in high literature like Don Juan or Macbeth.
+It placed Pierrot in the company of over-reachers in high literature such as Don Juan or Macbeth.